Skip to main content

 • Investigation and Discipline

-All three PAOs are responsible for establishing an investigative and disciplinary (I&D) system for professional accountants in Pakistan.
-The Audit Oversight Board (AOB) is also empowered to take disciplinary action on auditors in Pakistan.
+All three professional accountancy organizations are responsible for establishing an investigative and disciplinary (I&D) system for professional accountants in Pakistan.
+The Audit Oversight Board (AOB) is also empowered to take disciplinary action regarding auditors in Pakistan.

 Under the Cost and Management Accountants Act of 1966, the Institute of Cost and Management Accountants of Pakistan (ICMAP) is responsible for establishing an I&D system for its members.
-ICMAP reports that it completed a review of its system in 2013; however, the extent of its compliance with the requirements of SMO 6 is not clear.
+ICMAP reports its system is aligned with the requirements of SMO 6.

-The Pakistan Institute of Public Finance Accountants (PIPFA) Articles of Association, approved by the Security and Exchange Commission of Pakistan, establishes the legal foundation for PIPFA to implement an I&D system for its members.
-PIPFA’s system is aligned with the requirements of SMO 6.
+The Pakistan Institute of Public Finance Accountants (PIPFA) Articles of Association, approved by the Securities and Exchange Commission of Pakistan, establishes the legal foundation for PIPFA to implement an I&D system for its members.
+PIPFA’s system, as of February 2026, is aligned with the requirements of SMO 6.

 Current Status: Partially Adopted